Pop2K: History

+My Top 8 is where listeners get to choose any of their favorite songs from the 2000s from Green Day to Eminem to Maroon 5 to *NSYNC and more.

 DirecTV Channel Lineup

 During its suspension on Sirius, it was also the only XM-exclusive channel owned by Sirius XM Radio featured on DirecTV channel 817.
 On March 27, 2009, Pop2K was added to the Sirius line-up as an internet-only channel.

 On February 9, 2010, all of the Sirius XM programming on DirecTV was dropped in favor of Sonic Tap by DMX.

 Former DJs

 For a period of about six months between April and November 2006, Priestly and Michelle Cartier were moved from Top 20 on 20 to XM Hitlist, retaining their time slots.
 In November, they were moved back to Top 20 on 20 as part of the channel's relaunch.
 Priestly and Cartier were subsequently replaced by other DJs on XM Hitlist.

 Internet Player

 The internet player can be based to play either pop or rock, despite the name implying an all-pop format.